Workerbee2/aws-bootcamp-cruddur-2023/journal/week2.md

 pip install opentelemetry-api
 ```

 - Since our backend is written in Python, we will use the Python tab to instrument our flask app with opentelemtry.
-Copy the code from the honeycomb.io page and paste into our requirements.txt file in the backend-flask-app folder.
+Copy the code from the home page of honeycomb.io, Python page and paste into our requirements.txt file in the backend-flask-app folder.
 ```
 opentelemetry-api
 opentelemetry-sdk